This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

 The word "soltero" means "single," and "solterito" loosely translates to "little single man."
 Some say that this traditional Peruvian salad recipe from the Arequipa region is named for singles that are dieting in order to attract a partner.
 Lol.

-Seriously, though, this dish is full of nutrients and loaded with fiber, and relatively light compared to many Peruvian dishes.
-It is a chilled salad, and there are as many "recipes" as there are cooks that make it.
+Seriously, though, this dish is full of nutrients and loaded with fiber, and is relatively light compared to many Peruvian dishes.
+It is a chilled salad, and there are as many “recipes” as there are cooks that make it.
 Today I bring you my version (one that has the approval of our friends) that is based on Peruvian flavors and made with ingredients that are pretty widely available outside Peru.

-📋 Ingredients You'll Need
+📋 Ingredients Notes

 Here is a quick look at the ingredients in the recipe – it’s handy to use at the grocery store or as a summary of what you need.
 Skip to the recipe for quantities.